qgis/QGIS-Documentation/source/docs/developers_guide/qtcreator.rst

 .. image:: images/image10.jpeg

-Do do that, click the 'Add v' combo button next to the Run configuration combo and choose 'Custom Executable' from the top of the list.
+To do that, click the 'Add v' combo button next to the Run configuration combo and choose 'Custom Executable' from the top of the list.

 .. image:: images/image11.jpeg